ashishjain14/ashishjain14.github.io/_posts/Open-Stack-Juno-Installation-on-3-node-VM-with-single-network.md

   * apt-get install rabbitmq-server
   * rabbitmqctl change_password guest "specify your own password" This completes the process of setting up yor base installation now we are already to start setting up various open stack services.

+## Add the Identity service
+Next step is to configure the keystone service which is the identity service for authentication & authorization.
+It also acts as a catalog for various services.

+Follow the link [Set up Identity Service](http://docs.openstack.org/juno/install-guide/install/apt/content/ch_keystone.html) to set up openstack keystone.

+## Add the Glance service
+The OpenStack Image Service glance is the central repository for all the VM images.
+This also holds the metadata definitions for all the open stack services.

+Follow the link [Set up Glance Service](http://docs.openstack.org/juno/install-guide/install/apt/content/ch_glance.html) to set up openstack glance.

+## Add the Compute service
+The OpenStack compute virtualizes the underneath Compute hardware(CPU and RAM) and provides those in the form of Virtual machines.

+Follow the link [Set up Compute Service](http://docs.openstack.org/juno/install-guide/install/apt/content/ch_nova.html) to set up openstack compute.